 Complications of bile duct injury vary in their potential morbidity.
 A biliary leak can cause biloma, abscess, wound infection, intraabdominal infection, and sepsis.
 Almost all bile duct leaks are successfully treatable with endoscopic stent (96%).
 Bile duct reconstruction with hepaticojejunostomy for transection or stricture can result in wound infection, bile leak, a migration of stents in approximately 11% of patients.
 Overall morbidity after hepaticojejunostomy reconstruction is 36% and mortality approximately 2%.
 More serious complications after reconstruction include stricture (30%) which can be treated conservatively, with a percutaneous stent, or with a redo hepaticojejunostomy.
 If this fails or the complication is recognized too late, the patient may develop secondary biliary cirrhosis and require liver resection or transplant.
 Other surgical related complications include dehiscence of the anastomosis, pulmonary embolism, bleeding, or uncontrolled sepsis.
 About 50% of patients have no complications after hepaticojejunostomy.

-The rate of bile duct injury in laparoscopic cholecystectomy is only 0.3% or 3 per 1000 cases, which limits the ability to collect enough randomized controlled data to demonstrate statistical significance, though smaller studies do support the use of CVS.
+The rate of bile duct injury in laparoscopic cholecystectomy is less than 1%, which limits the ability to collect enough data through randomized controlled trials to demonstrate statistical significance, though smaller studies do support the use of CVS.
 SAGES created a Safe Cholecystectomy program online to teach and promote the adoption of attaining the CVS and avoid inadvertent injury, especially in the difficult gallbladder.

-Rouviere's sulcus is noted during laparoscopic cholecystectomy and runs from the hepatic hilum to the right, contains the right portal pedicle, and when connecting a line from the sulcus to the base of segment 4 and umbilical fissure (R4U line), the line identifies a plane of dissection to stay ventral and cephalad to in order to avoid injury to the common bile duct.
 Techniques during the procedure that can facilitate visualization of the anatomy include retraction of the gallbladder infundibulum towards the umbilical fissure to open the hepatocystic triangle.
 Another method for avoiding injury is the identification of anatomical fixed landmarks with the pneumonic B-SAFE, which stands for the bile duct and the base of segment 4 (B), Rouviere's sulcus (S), hepatic artery (A), umbilical fissure or the fissure between the left lateral and left medial segments and is a continuation of the falciform ligament (F), and enteric viscera such as the duodenum and pylorus (E).
-As with all surgery, judicious use of cautery and proper tissue handling will avoid inadvertent tissue injury due to thermal spread or excessive traction.
+As with all surgery, the judicious use of electrosurgery and proper tissue handling will avoid inadvertent tissue injury due to thermal spread or excessive traction.

-Bile duct injury is a rare complication of surgery of the biliary tree, but it accounts for major morbidity and litigation.
+Bile duct injury is a rare surgical complication, but it accounts for a major burden of morbidity and litigation.
 Bile duct injury can be the result of significant inflammation around the gallbladder or due to the variable anatomy of the biliary system.
-Using techniques outlined above combined with thorough documentation and even photography can ensure that structures were adequately identified according to the standard of care.
-If there is bile duct injury, the surgeon should evaluate the injury and his or her ability to manage the injury safely.
-Bailout procedures or simply stopping the procedure can prevent further damage, especially when the cause of the injury is severe inflammation and scarring.
+Using techniques outlined above combined with thorough documentation and even intraoperative photography can ensure that structures were adequately identified according to the standard of care.
+If there is a bile duct injury, the surgeon should evaluate the injury and his or her ability to manage the injury safely.
+Bailout procedures or simply aborting the procedure can prevent further damage, especially when the cause of the injury is severe inflammation and scarring.
 Bile duct injuries repaired by hepatobiliary specialists have higher success rates and lower rates of complications, so referral to a tertiary center is always an option if the surgeon is not well trained in bile duct reconstruction.

 |||Pesce A,Palmucci S,La Greca G,Puleo S, Iatrogenic bile duct injury: impact and management challenges.
 Clinical and experimental gastroenterology.
 2019; [PubMed PMID: 30881079]|